collich/collich/README.md

 It's ya boy, **Collin**.

 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning TypeScript && Elixir && NextJS
+- 🌱 I’m currently learning Golang, Java, Docker and Kubernetes
-- 🎆 I'm currently looking forward to making my own website using NextJS :n
+- 🎆 I'm currently looking forward to expand my knowledge into backend software engineering.
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --> -->